sherpa/sherpa/docs/developer/index.rst

      diff heasoft-6.26.1/spectral/manager/model.dat heasoft-6.27/spectral/manager/model.dat

-   will tell you the differences.
+   will tell you the differences (this example was for XSPEC 12.11.0, please adjust as appropriate).
 If you do not have the previous version then the release notes will tell you which models to look for in the ``model.dat`` file.